KristianJBorgwarth/dotfiles_depc/README.md

 ## Customization

 Feel free to edit any config file to match your preferences.
-Each directory contains a README or comments for further guidance.

 ---

 > Maintained by KristianJBorgwarth